cnnic/rdap/README.md

    * Edit global configuration file $TOMCAT_HOME/webapps/rdap/WEB-INF/classes/rdap.properties, [see here](https://github.com/cnnic/rdap/wiki/rdap.properties)

 6. Init database.

+   This step will create database called 'rdap', and create schema, and you can insert test data into it.

-   There are two methods, if you are familiar with Mysql, you may use first method, and if not you should use second.
+   There are two methods to init, if you are familiar with Mysql, you may use the first method, and if not you should use second.

-   * Use Mysql client to init
+   * (1)Use Mysql client to init
       *  Login mysql server use mysql client, $MYSQL_USERNAME must be replaced by real Mysql username.

 		```